-Elite Plastic Surgery Grand Rapids performs these cosmetic procedures to improve and often to eradicate scars resulting from trauma, burns or previous surgery.
+Elite Plastic Surgery Grand Rapids performs these cosmetic procedures to improve and often to eradicate scars resulting from trauma, burns, or previous surgery.
 Scar revision may involve surgery, injections or even laser treatment of the scars.
+Call (616) 459-1907 today to schedule your Scar Revision consultation in Grand Rapids!

 What Is Scar Revision?